 DC4: Reference point between the DCSF and DC Application Server, as specified in TS 23.228 [2].

-N33: Reference point between NEF and DC Application server, network exposure to enable split rendering related applications, as specified in TS 23.501 [x].
+N33: Reference point between NEF and DC Application server, network exposure to enable split rendering related applications, as specified in TS 23.501 [4].

-Note: DC5, ISC, and N5 are out of the scope of this specification.
+NOTE: DC5, ISC, and N5 are out of the scope of this specification.

 4.4 Split Rendering DCMTSI Client (SR-DCMTSI)